Banner Health

 Most kidney infections are caused by bacteria, often E. coli (Escherichia coli).
 Other types of bacteria include P. mirabilis (Proteus mirabilis) and Enterobacteriaceae.

 Your kidneys and urinary tract filters waste products from your bloodstream and eliminates them as urine through the bladder and urethra.
-Sometimes, bacteria from the skin or rectum (anus) can enter the urethra and move up into the bladder, causing a UTI (this is referred to a cystitis when localized to the bladder).
+Sometimes, bacteria from the skin or rectum (anus) can enter the urethra and move up into the bladder, causing a UTI (this is referred to as cystitis or a bladder infection when localized to the bladder).

 If the infection is not treated, the bacteria can continue to travel up the ureters (the tubes that connect the bladder to the kidneys) and reach the kidneys.